Skip to main content

 theDocument.hello = "again"

-const putResponse3 = await database.put(theDocument)
+const putResponse3 = await ledger.put(theDocument)

 theDocument.hello = "universe"

-const putResponse4 = await database.put(theDocument)
+const putResponse4 = await ledger.put(theDocument)

 If multiple users are working this way, whoever writes last wins, overwriting the other changes.
 (Coming soon: multi-version concurrency control to provide more options.)